cmichaelgraham/aurelia-typescript/README.md

 For example, [Aurelia Framework](https://github.com/aurelia/framework)'s `.d.ts` file can be found here: [aurelia-framework.d.ts](https://github.com/aurelia/framework/blob/master/dist/amd/aurelia-framework.d.ts).

-All of the samples have been updated to the TypeScript 1.5 release.
+All of the samples use the TypeScript 1.5.3 release.

-In addition, the Visual Studio samples have been updated and verified using the release of Visual Studio 2015.
+In addition, the Visual Studio samples have been verified using the release of Visual Studio 2015.

 As always, feel free to look me up and thanks for your interest in Aurelia and TypeScript :)